If you access scoped beans within Spring Web MVC, in effect,

 implementation.
 The following snippet of XML configuration must be

-included in the web.xml
+included in the web.xml file of your web

 application if you want to access web-scoped beans in requests outside